Autonomous and Distributed Synchronization and Restoration of an Islanded Network of Microgrids: Introduction

-Another adjacent challenge is the realistic large-scale modeling of such islanded MGs and NMGs at the distribution level.
-While Alam \textit{et al.} \cite{b12} developed a benchmark NMG test system for static and dynamic studies, however, generally, the studies citing the work have used it for static simulation (i.e., power flow) studies.
-Pombo \textit{et al.} \cite{b13} modeled and simulated a benchmark system based on the two islands of Cape Verde.
-However, they utilize simplified transfer function equivalent models for generation sources.
-Suresh \textit{et al.} \cite{b14,b15} developed a detailed model of IEEE 123 bus system in MATLAB/Simulink.
+Another adjacent challenge is the realistic large-scale modeling of such islanded NMGs at the distribution level.
+While Alam \textit{et al.} \cite{b11} developed a benchmark NMG test system, however, the studies citing the work have generally used it for static simulation (power flow) studies.
+Pombo \textit{et al.} \cite{b12} modeled and simulated a benchmark system based on the two islands of Cape Verde, but only using transfer function equivalent models for generation sources.
+Suresh \textit{et al.} \cite{b13,b14} developed a detailed model of the IEEE 123 bus system in MATLAB\textsuperscript{\textregistered}/Simulink\textsuperscript{\textregistered}.
 The system is an unbalanced and multi-phase system, fed from the upstream of the substation.
-In their work, they altered the IEEE 123 bus system to include IBRs interfaced with PV and BESS.
-Regardless, their simulations were on grid-connected mode for IBRs, as is the case in Shupty \textit{et al.}'s \cite{b16} transmission and distribution study.
+They altered the IEEE 123 bus system to include solar and storage grid-connected IBRs.
+Banerjee \textit{et al.} \cite{b15} and Seo \textit{et al.} \cite{b16} address GFM IBR black start using realistic simulations, but secondary control is yet to be addressed.

 In summary, there is a need for GFM IBRs with black start services that can also achieve autonomous and distributed synchronization and regulation in islanded NMGs.
 Additionally, accurate high-fidelity modeling of NMGs is also necessary for realistic simulation and validation.
-Accordingly, this paper proposes the following contributions: \begin{enumerate} \item Implement a distributed and leaderless phase synchronization scheme for each IBR, along with an autonomous synchronization and connection process within the NMG. \item Perform soft-start, synchronization and connection while maintaining frequency and voltage regulation as well as power sharing within the NMG. \item Validate and simulate the proposed scheme using a large-scale NMG consisting of 7 MGs and IBRs, based on the IEEE 123 bus test feeder system containing GFM IBRs with droop, DAPI and lower level control. \end{enumerate}
+Accordingly, this paper proposes the following contributions: \begin{enumerate} \item Implement a distributed and leaderless phase synchronization scheme for each IBR, with autonomous synchronization and connection process within the NMG. \item Perform soft-start, synchronization and connection while maintaining frequency and voltage regulation as well as power sharing within the NMG. \item Validate and simulate the proposed scheme using a large-scale NMG consisting of 7 MGs and IBRs, based on the unbalanced IEEE 123 bus test feeder system containing GFM IBRs with droop, DAPI and lower level control. \end{enumerate}

 The rest of this paper is organized as follows: Section \ref{Section II} introduces the IBR modeling and control scheme, followed by the black start and synchronization scheme in Section \ref{Section III}.
 The simulation results are shown in Section \ref{Section IV}, before listing our concluding remarks and future work in Section \ref{Section V}.